aws-samples/snap-xcompile/README.md

   ./xcompile/arm64_compile.sh
   ```

-The finished snap will be downloaded to your workspace by the script.
+The finished snap will be downloaded to your workspace by the script

 4. Transfer snap to your target system